felipemaion/qr_code/README.md

 ## Notes:
     (1) for the first run, you may need to add a dummy 'test.png' file to your folder.
     (2) the font of your choice must be in the folder if you want to use it (optional)
-    (3) for the bulk operation, use links with same pattern, otherwise QR-CODE will be different amoung them.
+    (3) for the bulk operation, use links with same pattern, otherwise QR-CODE size will be different amoung them.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.